mhus/z-mhus-lib/docs/Roadmap.md

 == 3.3.6

-* Use https://github.com/danielmiessler/SecLists to validate passwords
+* Use https://github.com/danielmiessler/SecLists (copy) to validate passwords
 * Implement DB Encapsulation and divide from Locking

 == 3.3.4